greenbone/opensight-golang-libraries/pkg/query/filter/README.md

     CompareOperatorIsIpEqualTo CompareOperator = "isIpEqualTo"
     // CompareOperatorIsStringEqualTo is a CompareOperator of type isStringEqualTo.
     CompareOperatorIsStringEqualTo CompareOperator = "isStringEqualTo"
+    // CompareOperatorIsStringCaseInsensitiveEqualTo is a CompareOperator of type isStringCaseInsensitiveEqualTo.
+    CompareOperatorIsStringCaseInsensitiveEqualTo CompareOperator = "isStringCaseInsensitiveEqualTo"
     // CompareOperatorIsNotEqualTo is a CompareOperator of type isNotEqualTo.
     CompareOperatorIsNotEqualTo CompareOperator = "isNotEqualTo"
     // CompareOperatorIsNumberNotEqualTo is a CompareOperator of type isNumberNotEqualTo.